Johnson Fistel, LLP Announces That It Has Filed A Class Action Lawsuit On Behalf Of DMC Global Investors Alleging Violations Of The Federal Securities...

-Johnson Fistel, LLP announces that its Denver, Colorado office has filed a class action lawsuit on behalf of all purchasers of DMC Global Inc. (NASDAQ: BOOM) securities during the period between May 3, 2024 and November 4, 2024 , both dates inclusive (the“Class Period”).
-The action was filed in the United States District Court for the District of Colorado and is captioned Garson v.
-DMC Global Inc., Civil Action No. 1:24-cv-03387.
-The lawsuit charges DMC Global and certain of its top executive officers with violations of the Securities Exchange Act of 1934.
+Fistel, LLP announces that its Denver, Colorado office has filed a class action lawsuit on behalf of all purchasers of DMC Global Inc.

 HOW TO JOIN: The Private Securities Litigation Reform Act permits any investor who is a member of the class described above to seek appointment as lead plaintiff.
 A lead plaintiff acts on behalf of all other class members in directing the litigation.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.
 Lead plaintiff motions for the DMC Global class action lawsuit must be filed with the court no later than February 4, 2025.